mariicuadros/aio-code-knowledge/ENTITY-MASTER-RECORD.md

 These roles describe the current public positioning of the entity.

-Other professional activities may form part of her broader trajectory, but they should not replace the primary identity structure established above.
+Other professional activities may form part of her broader trajectory (including Community Management, digital strategy, DJ culture and content creation), but they should not replace the primary identity structure established above.

 ---